On the trail of the tax gap in e-commerce

 When ordering from outside the eu, the consumer is responsible for taxes

 Those shopping online may often forget that the consumer is responsible for import taxes on goods bought from outside the EU.
-Value-added taxes must be paid for all deliveries valued at over EUR 22.
+Value-added taxes must be paid for all deliveries.

 The rule of thumb is that customs duties and taxes amount to about 30 per cent of the price paid to the vendor.